tshepang/blog/content/all-about-eve-1950.md

 **pros**

--   gorgeous women: Marilyn Monroe playing a small part of a young gal trying to make it as an actor and Bette Davis playing the established actor
+-   gorgeous women: Marilyn Monroe playing a small part of a young woman trying to make it as an actor and Bette Davis playing the established actor
 -   nice dialogue here and there

 **cons**

--   shitty (unconvincing) performance by the gal playing the title character, Eve
+-   shitty (unconvincing) performance by the woman playing the title character, Eve
--   another shitty performance by the gal who introduces Eve to the established
+-   another shitty performance by the woman who introduces Eve to the established
 -   stagey direction, as is common with movies this old; and we are supposed to take these characters seriously?